Facilitating campus-community partnerships since 2001.

 The Purdue Office of Engagement connects the university with communities and individuals in partnerships to make the world a more equitable, resilient and prosperous place for all, at home and across the globe.
 The Office fosters reciprocal relationships with external partners, leveraging university resources in teaching, research and engagement to solve societal challenges.

 Purdue University is among a group of elite universities across the country that have been designated an Innovation and Economic Prosperity (IEP) University by the Association of Public and Land-Grant Universities (APLU).
 This designation recognizes our work with public- and private-sector partners to support economic development.
 We are pleased to have received APLU’s 2016 award for Innovation and 2019 award for Place as part of their IEP Universities program.
 In addition, Purdue has earned the Carnegie Foundation for the Advancement of Teaching’s Elective Classification for Community Engagement.
-Purdue was also the recipient of a W.K.
-Kellogg Foundation Engagement Award in 2014 (the Purdue Kenya Program; College of Pharmacy), 2016 (Star Behavioral Health Providers; the Military Family Research Institute), and 2017 (EPICS).
+Purdue was also the recipient of W.K.
+Kellogg Foundation Engagement Awards in 2014 (the Purdue Kenya Program; College of Pharmacy), 2016 (Star Behavioral Health Providers; the Military Family Research Institute), 2017 (EPICS), and 2019 (Joint Transportation Research Program).

 Goal 1: Develop, implement, and support a brand strategy that increases the university’s capacity for engagement.